pseudoincorrect/vscode-quickfind/README.md

 Search across all files in your workspace with blazing-fast performance powered by ripgrep.

+## Configuration

+### Context Size
+You can customize how many lines of context are shown around each search result:

+1. Open VS Code settings (`Ctrl+,` or `Cmd+,`)
+2. Search for `regexSearch.contextSize`
+3. Set the number of lines to show before and after each match (0-20, default: 3)

+This setting controls both the content displayed in the context panel and its height, adapting automatically to show more or less context as needed.

 ## Requirements

 - **VSCode**: Version 1.74.0 or higher